Chart Color Schemes

 Box Hill North displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Box Hill North, as per the latest Census, consisted of 61.7% houses and 38.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 61.7% houses and 38.3% other dwellings.
-The home ownership level in Box Hill North was higher than that of Melbourne metro, at 35.0%, with the remaining dwellings either mortgaged (30.5%) or rented (34.5%).
-The median monthly mortgage repayment in the area was $2,297, above Melbourne metro's average of $2,000.
-The median weekly rent figure was recorded at $425, compared to Melbourne metro's $390.
-Nationally, Box Hill North's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Box Hill North's dwellings, as per the latest Census, consisted of 61.7% houses and 38.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Box Hill North stood at 35.0%, with mortgaged dwellings at 30.5% and rented ones at 34.5%.
+The median monthly mortgage repayment was $2,297, higher than Melbourne metro's $2,000.
+Median weekly rent was $425, compared to Melbourne metro's $390.
+Nationally, Box Hill North's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing